• Home

 • Miscellaneous: 5–10%

-Traveling during off-peak months can save 20–50%, and booking 3–6 months ahead often secures better rates.
+Travelling during quieter months can reduce prices by 20–50%, and booking around three to six months ahead often leads to better rates.

 Planning an Affordable Trip Without Missing Out